What is Beam?

 Common Pitfalls

-Skipping Beam entirely - Leads to irrelevant features, noisy data, and poor model performance.
+Skipping Beam entirely - Leads to unstable feature sets and noise.

 Related